pgmpy/pgmpy/README.md

 </div>

 pgmpy is a Python package for working with Bayesian Networks and related models such as Directed Acyclic Graphs, Dynamic Bayesian Networks, and Structural Equation Models.
-It combines features from both causal inference and probabilistic inference literatures to allow users to seamlessly work between both.
+It combines features from causal inference and probabilistic inference literatures to allow users to seamlessly work between them.
 It implements algorithms for structure learning/causal discovery, parameter estimation, probabilistic and causal inference, and simulations.

 - **Documentation:** https://pgmpy.org/
 - **Installation:** https://pgmpy.org/started/install.html